Stock Options Trading for Beginners: Complete Free Basics Tutorial (2025 Updated)

 If, by the expiration date, the price of Microsoft's stock remains below $200 (the strike price), the option will expire worthless, and you get to keep the premium of $8 per share as your profit.

-However, if the stock price rises above $200 and the option is exercised, you may be obligated to sell your 100 shares of Amazon stock at the strike price of $200 per share, regardless of the current market price.
+However, if the stock price rises above $200 and the option is exercised, you may be obligated to sell your 100 shares of Microsoft stock at the strike price of $200 per share, regardless of the current market price.

 For instance, if the stock price rises to $220 per share, you would be required to sell your shares at $220 per share, resulting in a loss of $12 per share ($200 - $208), in addition to the premium received.
 That would be a total loss of $1200 after factoring in the $800 premium you'd have received at the beginning.